yasutakatou/secretloader/README.md

 The credentials for ProfileB can be rotated by allowing time for the new ProfileA information to percolate, and then updating the credentials for ProfileB.

-note) I'm assuming the script will run, so you shouldn't rotate it before summer vacation or before a long break. :)
+note) I'm assuming the script will run, so you shouldn't rotate it before summer vacation or before a long break. :) note) If you want to rotate other credentials, you can do so by creating two IAMs and modifying the script in the same way.

 # options